Title: Why are Pesticides Bad for the World

-Herbicides affect our ability to produce healthy food, fibre and other types of agricultural produce.
+Pesticides affect our ability to produce healthy food, fibre and other types of agricultural produce.
 For example, on farms and forestry plantations in Australia, over A$1.3 billion dollars is wasted annually on wholesale herbicides (APVMA, 2010-2011).
 Along with the cost of the herbicide, there are other hidden costs, such as loss of biodiversity resources, damaged soils, environmental pollution as well as the cost of related health issues to both humans and wildlife, such as cancer.

-Toxic synthetic herbicides pollute our environment and poison humans and other living beings.
+Toxic synthetic pesticides pollute our environment and poison humans and other living beings.
 The WHO estimate that more than 40% of cancer deaths can be avoided if we avoid poisoning humans with unwanted chemicals.
-The health cost of toxic synthetic herbicides is immense.
+The health cost of toxic synthetic chemicals is immense.
 Recent studies have found that the predicted health costs due to our current use of pesticides could be as high as 90 billion in African and $48 billion in Europe.

 In Australia conventional agricultural systems use a wide range of chemicals (DPI Victoria, 2012).
 We know these chemicals are dangerous.
 They are designed to ‘kill’.
 The need for a wide range of chemicals is due in part to ‘Nature’ fighting back in the form of herbicide resistance.